vtexdocs/dev-portal-content/docs/guides/Integration-Guides/payments-integration-guide/split-payouts-on-payment-provider-protocol.md

 ## Cart Scenarios

 When an order is placed, one of three scenarios are present in the cart:

 1. Products only from the Marketplace.
 2. Products from the Marketplace, and one or more sellers.
 3. Products only from seller(s).

 ### Marketplace Products only

 As the order contains products only from the Marketplace, there is no split of payment, calculation of commissioning, or split payload to be sent.
 The Marketplace will receive the full order payment value.

 ### Marketplace and Sellers Products only

 When an order contains products from the Marketplace and sellers (or only from sellers), a split payout is required.
 In this scenario, the VTEX gateway is responsible for:

 * Calculate commissioning per seller of each order.
 * Send split payload data to the payment processor.
 * Process the complete or partial refund in split operations, if required.

-[block:callout]
-{
-  "type": "warning",
-  "body": "The split payload is sent only if the payment provider supports this scenario."
+> ⚠️ The split payload is sent only if the payment provider supports this scenario.
-}
-[/block]

 A supposed situation is shown below to explain how a **calculation breakdown** for split is performed:

 1. The registered commission is:
    a.
 16% for the Marketplace when buying the product from sellerX.
    b.
 20% for the Marketplace when buying products from sellerY.
 2. The cart is made up of products from sellerX, sellerY, and the Marketplace itself.
 3. An Order with the value of 199.62 is registered.
 See below:

 ```json
 "items": [